SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates TA, SUMO, NUVA, TCRR

-TravelCenters of America Inc. (NASDAQ: TA)’s sale to BP p.l.c. for $86.00 per share in cash.
+TravelCenters of America Inc. TA's sale to BP p.l.c. for $86.00 per share in cash.
 If you are a TravelCenters shareholder, click here to learn more about your rights and options.

-Sumo Logic, Inc. (NASDAQ: SUMO)’s sale to affiliates of Francisco Partners for $12.05 per share in cash.
+Sumo Logic, Inc. SUMO's sale to affiliates of Francisco Partners for $12.05 per share in cash.
 If you are a Sumo shareholder, click here to learn more about your rights and options.

-NuVasive, Inc. (NASDAQ: NUVA)’s sale to Globus Medical, Inc. for 0.75 of a share of Globus Medical Class A common stock for each share of NuVasive common stock.
+NuVasive, Inc. NUVA's sale to Globus Medical, Inc. for 0.75 of a share of Globus Medical Class A common stock for each share of NuVasive common stock.
 If you are a NuVasive shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.